bl4ckj4c/Office-Queue-Management/Retrospective/Retrospective-Template.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done: 3 committed and 3 done
-- Total points committed vs done
+- Total points committed vs done: 18 committed and 16 done
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team): 56 hours planned and 57 hours spent

 **Remember**  a story is done ONLY if it fits the Definition of Done: